unadlib/coaction/README.md

 Key features include:

-- **multithreading Sync**: Supports sharing state between webpage thread and the worker thread.
+- **Multithreading Sync**: Supports sharing state between webpage thread and the worker thread.
 With `data-transport` for generic communication, developers can avoid the complexities of message passing and serialization logic.
 - **Immutable State with Optional Mutability**: Powered by the [Mutative](https://github.com/unadlib/mutative) library, the core provides an immutable state transition process while allowing performance optimization with mutable instances when needed.
 - **Patch-Based Updates**: Enables efficient incremental state changes through patch-based synchronization, simplifying its use in CRDTs applications.
 - **Built-in Computed Data**: Supports derived properties based on state dependencies, making it easier to manage and retrieve computed data from core states.